Operation Green (Ireland): Detail in Green

 The full briefing package for Green runs to five volumes, each devoted to a particular area of military interest.
 A good example of the detail is a seventy five-page booklet titled "Militärgeographische Angaben über Irland" ("Military Geographical data on Ireland").
 This booklet described the frontier, size, historical background, industry, transport infrastructure, vegetation, climate, and weather of the island.
 It also included seventeen pages of detailed sketches of 233 cities, towns, and villages, complete with a lexicon.
 120 photos accompanied the booklet; annexes contained street maps of twenty-five cities and towns, including street names and addresses of garage owners.

 A second print of the plan in October 1941 added 332 photographs of the Irish countryside and coastline, mostly tourist photos, which were used to reference highly accurate Ordnance Survey maps.
 There were also details on spring tides, geological formations and possible routes German troops could take off projected invasion beaches.
 Another addendum included in the further reprinting of the plan in 1942 by the OKL (Luftwaffe High Command), titled "Küsten-Beschreibung des Irischen Freistaates (Irland)" ("Coastal description of the Irish Free State"), contained high-altitude aerial photographs of the areas in question, some taken from 30,000 feet, with houses and trees visible.

 Despite this attention to detail, and the improvements in the volume of data with each reprinting, a lot of the data was out of date or incomplete.
 For example, the Galway–Clifden railway is described as being operational, but it had closed in 1935.
 Ireland was also described as perfectly suited to military operations because of its "excellent network of roads", and details on population centres such as Derry and Belfast were accurate but lacked information on British troop concentrations based in these cities.
-On the other hand, the Ardnacrusha power station on the lower Shannon was entirely detailed in the plan, thanks to the help of the German firm Siemens, which had built it prior to the war.
+On the other hand, the Ardnacrusha power station on the lower River Shannon was entirely detailed in the plan, thanks to the help of the German firm Siemens, which had built it prior to the war.

 Military details of Plan Green

 Green is often confused with a plan authored by the Irish Republican Army and sent to German Intelligence (Abwehr) in August 1940.
 The IRA authored plan was later titled "Plan Kathleen" by the Abwehr and "Operation Artus" by the German Foreign Ministry.
 Green and Plan Kathleen should not be confused.
 There are no details in Green on the politics of Ireland, only military capacity estimates.
-Green makes no mention of the IRA in these estimates, and it is fair to say that even if the planners had wanted to include detail and estimates of the IRA they would not have gained much accurate information from the Abwehr.
+Green makes no mention of the IRA in these estimates, and even if the planners had wanted to include detail and estimates of the IRA they probably would not have gained much accurate information from the Abwehr.